eugmoon/arraypathcs/README.md

 # arraypathcs
-Finding paths in random two-dimensional array that add up to sum
+Finding paths in a random two-dimensional array that add up to a sum